Kawasaki disease causes inflammation of blood vessels (vasculitis) throughout the body.

 The cause of Kawasaki disease is unknown but may be associated with an infection.

-The diagnosis is based on symptoms and established criteria.
+The diagnosis is based on established criteria.

 With prompt treatment, nearly all children recover.